blahosyl/spicy/README.md

 - ingredient list
 - instructions

-Visual separation and simpliciy aids processing, which can accommodate users with attention or executive functioning issues.
+Visual separation and simplicity aids processing, which can accommodate users with attention or executive functioning issues.

 #### Commenting